kubernetes/community/sig-api-machinery/extensible-admission-to-beta.md

 Initializers as implemented today attempt to push new API validation requirements into the strategy and new requirements onto the admission plugins handling updates and creates.
-The former is unecessary and the latter doesn't work.
+The former is unnecessary and the latter doesn't work.

-API validation on uninitialized objects can reasonably follow the rules for validation on create.
+API validation on uninitialized objects can reasonably follow the rules for validation on create plus `ValidateObjectMetaUpdate` (to prevent name and UID changes and the like).
-Since the object hasn't been "ready", there is no reason to add the validation rules required on updates since restrictions like field immutability don't logically apply and would restrict the power of admission extensions the point of unusability.
+Since the object hasn't been "ready", there is no reason to add the validation rules required on updates since restrictions like field immutability don't logically apply and would restrict the power of admission extensions to the point of unusability.
 Using the results for creation validation on uninitialized objects and objects transitioning from uninitialized to initialized lets the strategy author focus on their API needs.